escalante-bio/mosaic/README.md

 ---

 ### Installation
-We recommend using `uv` to install this package: `uv add "boltz-binder-design @ git+https://github.com/escalante-bio/boltz-binder-design"`
+We recommend using `uv` to use this package, e.g. run `uv sync --group jax-cuda` after cloning the repo.

+To run the example notebook try `uvx marimo edit example_notebook.py`.

 > You may need to add various `uv` overrides for specific packages and your machine, take a look at [pyproject.toml](pyproject.toml)

 > You'll need a GPU or TPU-compatible version of JAX for structure prediction.
-You might need to install this manually, i.e. ` uv add jax[cuda12_local].`
+You might need to install this manually, i.e. ` uv add jax[cuda12].`

+To automatically download the AF2 weights you'll need to install `aria2`: `apt-get install aria2`.

 ### Introduction